 Talent adding fluid to wells along the row.

 Label the plates that utilized the conditions with and without insulin [1].
 Add glucose-free DMEM alone to the control wells [2].
 Incubate the plate for 40 minutes in a cell culture incubator in the dark [3].
+(3 columns on the 96-well plate, were plated, and this should be carried out for all columns for a total of two plates)

 Talent labeling the plates.